evkx/evkx.github.io/content/models/audi/q8_e-tron/SQ8_Sportback_e-tron/_index.md

 ### Onboard charger

-For level 1 and level 2 AC charging, the standard onboard charger supports up to 11KW charging.
+For level 1 and level 2 AC charging, the standard onboard charger supports up to 11 KW charging.
 As a result, you can charge the battery 0-100% from home in about 9 hours and 38 minutes.
-You can also select an optional onboard charger that supports up to 22KW charging.
+You can also select an optional onboard charger that supports up to 22 KW charging.
 As a result, you can charge the battery 0-100% from home in about 4 hours and 49 minutes.

 ### Charge port